 Having a good, solid, morning routine that nurtures from the very start of your day, is one of the best ways to practice self care, and to get your day of to a calm, good-vibe start.
-There’s only one thing that’s hard about starting a morning routine, and that’s actually starting a morning routine.
+There’s only one thing that’s hard about starting a morning routine, and that’s getting a few good morning routine ideas, and actually starting a morning routine.
 As they say, the first step’s a doozy.

 I know that most of us, first thing in the morning, want nothing more than to just keep sleeping.
 However, I promise you, if you make this small flip, from snoozing-button-pushing, to giving yourself the gift of extra you-time in the morning, you will come to love your morning routine.

 Like most things, morning routines are personal.
 What works for one person, won’t work for another person.
 So, my 40yearflip friends, I’ll just toss a few morning routine ideas at you and, you decide which of these would work best for you.

 Morning Routine Idea 1: Get Cozy with Your Favorite Morning Beverage

 Whether you drink coffee or tea in the morning, you can make this part of your self care ritual.
 Don’t do as I used to, and pour your caffeine fix into your to-go cup, and chug it down in the car on the way to work.
 That’s not enjoying your morning beverage; that’s gulping it down just for the caffeine jolt.

 Everything you eat and drink should be consumed for the health of your body, or to enjoy the taste, the temperature, the texture, and the experience food and drink can give you.
 Savor your bites and your sips, always.

 Try to have your first cup of coffee in the morning all alone and in silence.
 Make it just the way you like it.
 Serve it to yourself in your favorite mug and savor it.
 Really, savor your drink.
 Take a minute to appreciate the smell and taste.